matteopicciolini/JTracer/readme.md

   - `--nThreads`             int: Number of threads to use for parallelization.
 Default: 4.
   - `--orthogonal`          bool: Use an orthogonal camera.
 Default: false.
   - `--output`       string: Path of the output ldr file.
 Default: img.pfm.
-  - v--parallelAntialiasing` bool: Parallelize antialiasing algorithm.
+  - `--parallelAntialiasing` bool: Parallelize antialiasing algorithm.
 Default: false.
   - `--russianRouletteLimit` int: Russian roulette limit.
 Default: 3.
   - `--version`              Print version information and exit.
   - `--width`                int: Width of the image.
 Default: 480.